surifirstpin/biplus_documentation/docs/DataRun.md

 **Getting Started :**

 From the list of dimensions and measures, select set of fields to access the information.
-1. Select one or more grey fields to group your data(Dimensions).
+1. Select one or more grey fields(Dimensions) to group your data.
-2. Click one or more orange fields to add information about those groups, such as totals and counts(Measures).
+2. Click one or more orange fields(Measures) to add information about those groups, such as totals and counts.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/92e1e1b322bed3026eedfd1a2dca2bc3c3dfea78/images/visu_run.png)